ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 ## Objective

 Our objective for this Final IDD Project was to collborate our team's Startup Studio idea (PeePass) with Interactive devices.
 Specifically, developing the _proprietary locking mechanism_ discussed before.
 Our idea is to create a 3D miniature bathroom setting which would *simulate* the user journey of someone using PeePass.
 Our model would include a life size lock on the 'door' that would unlock using the PeePass app and QR code display/Numpad connected to our Raspberry Pi.
-Most importantly, to spice up our project, we plan to include lasers that are active inside the bathroom when the door is locked and are then deactivated when the door is unlocked.
+Most importantly, to spice up our project, we plan to include LED lights that are indicated as "active" inside the bathroom when the door is locked and are then "deactivated" when the door is unlocked.

 ### Project Plan: